Helm Releases

 Chart template

-.spec.chart is a required field used by the helm-controller as a template to create a new HelmChart resource.
+.spec.chart is an optional field used by the helm-controller as a template to create a new HelmChart resource.

 The spec for the HelmChart is provided via .spec.chart.spec, refer to writing a HelmChart spec for in-depth information.